matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 ---
 27th of May was World Product Day and to celebrate I virtually attended the online Tokyo meet-up, which was fantastic not just for its content but for [another surprising reason not relevant to this post](https://twitter.com/andrewsmatt/status/1265612673393152001).
 You too can [watch the whole meet-up on YouTube](https://www.youtube.com/watch?v=4pdTKlSqfTQ).

-What I loved about the talk itself was how **did not paint a picture of a perfectly idealised product process** that is unreachable for most teams.
+What I loved about the talk itself was how it **did not paint a picture of a perfectly idealised product process** that is unreachable for most teams.
 Instead, it focused on *practical*, *prioritised* tips to make **any product process a bit better**.

 The vast majority of us do not work within a perfect *Discovery & Delivery* culture.
 We work in situations that exhibit one of more of the old ways of doing things.
 Furthermore, the speaker, Todd Birzer, recognised **not every team *should* be working in the new way**.
 The old way can be appropriate in situations where there is a high degree of safety risk, or where it is expensive to fix mistakes.